WKPS

-WKPS (90.7 FM, The LION 90.7fm) is a college radio station owned by Penn State University.
+WKPS (90.7 FM, The LION 90.7fm) is a college radio station owned by Penn State University in University Park, Pennsylvania.
 The station runs on a full-time, multi-format schedule featuring a wide variety of programming.

-"The LION 90.7fm" transmits to a potential audience of over 125,000 from its studio in the Hetzel Union Building (HUB)-Robeson Center.
+LION 90.7fm transmits to a potential audience of over 125,000 from its studio in the Hetzel Union Building (HUB)-Robeson Center.
 The station also has a live webcast, which is capable of streaming live to hundreds of listeners.
 WKPS is licensed by the Federal Communications Commission (FCC) with the primary goal being to serve the campus and local community and secondary goals being the training, education and instruction of students in broadcast radio and station management.
 The station is run entirely by Penn State undergraduates, and maintains its tradition of public service by allowing student broadcasters from any academic major and community broadcasters local to the area.
 It also retains its programmatic independence by remaining unaffiliated with any academic college.

 History

 WPSC

 WPSC, Penn State's original student station, emerged from the Senior Gift of the Class of 1912.
 Initially an experimental shortwave installation, it represented "the first licensed club in the nation" and possessed "one of the first experimental licenses" granted by the government.
-By 1921 WPSC was broadcasting on the AM dial at 500 watts and was one of the earliest college radio stations in the nation.
+By 1921, WPSC was broadcasting on the AM dial with 500 watts and was one of the earliest college radio stations in the nation.
 Due to a combination of the Great Depression and increasing costs of regulatory compliance, the station ceased operations in 1932.
-Today, the WPSC call letters are assigned to William Paterson University.
+Today, the callsign WPSC is assigned to William Paterson University.